0

 Ensure the air can freely circulate within your home.
 High humidity causes condensation, which encourages mould growth.

-What do silverfish eat?
+What do Silverfish Eat?

 Silverfish eat starch and cellulose.
 They are well known for their book demolishing powers.
 As well as paper, they consume a wide range of things around the home.
 They are capable of eating carpets, clothes, photos, sugar, some types of glue and adhesive like wallpaper paste.
 They can eat book adhesive as well as the pages themselves.